Saturday, December 31, 2022

 Alfred Dreyfus was a French military officer falsely accused and convicted of spying for Germany.
 Zola was a renowned author and he took on Dreyfus’s case, writing the most famous newspaper article of all time “J’Accuse!” which accused the French military of persecuting Dreyfus solely because he was Jewish.

-Beyond that the purpose of Zola’s article was to force the French military to take Zola to court for libel so that, in court, Zola could show up the case against Dreyfus as the lie it was.
-A ballsy move – that resulted in antisemitic French courts convicting Zola of libel and him fleeing France to avoid prison.
+Beyond that, the purpose of Zola’s article was to force the French military to take Zola to court for libel so that, in court, Zola could show up the case against Dreyfus as the lie it was.
+A ballsy move – that resulted in the antisemitic French courts convicting Zola of libel and him fleeing France to avoid prison.

 Thanks to Zola and the widespread efforts of many in France, Dreyfus was eventually freed from his prison on Devil’s Island, pardoned, and awarded the Legion of Honour.